 In preparation for the 2004 Olympic Games, a lot of money was spent on regenerating the city which in turn boosted the city’s appeal for great holidays in Athens.
 Gone are the days when Athens was just the best place to fly into before catching a boat to the Greek Islands like Mykonos or Santorini, the city now exudes a certain charm and character which attracts holidaymakers from across the world.

-As well as the many museums in Athens, including the National Archaeological Museum, there are also street markets to explore, vine-covered tavernas where you can sit and relax with a bottle of wine and a Greek salad, plenty of souvenir shops and something historic to see at every street corner.
+As well as the many museums in Athens, including the National Archaeological Museum, there are also street markets to explore, vine-covered tavernas where you can sit and relax with a bottle of wine and a Greek salad, plenty of shopping opportunities and historic wonders to see at every street corner.

-As well as its obvious historic importance Athens is also Greece's commercial centre and the nearby port of Piraeus, on the outskirts of town, is one of the largest and most significant of all the Mediterranean ports.
-Couple all of the above with attractive pedestrianised streets, leafy parks, great shopping, pine-covered hillsides, numerous bars and restaurants and a lively nightlife scene and it is easy to see why Athens has become a popular Mediterranean holiday destination in the last few years.
+As well as its obvious historic importance, Athens is also Greece's commercial centre and home to most significant of all the Mediterranean ports, Piraeus.
+Couple all of the above with attractive pedestrianized streets, leafy parks, great shopping, pine-covered hillsides, numerous bars and restaurants and a lively nightlife scene and it is easy to see why Athens has become a popular Mediterranean holiday destination in the last few years.